 Earle Rainwater Funeral Home in Summerville, Georgia has charge of arrangements.

 Saturday, April 10, 2021

 Funeral service will be held Saturday, April 17th, at 1:00 P.M. from the J. D. Hill Memorial Chapel of Earle Rainwater Funeral Home with Rev. Mac McCurry officiating, interment in Georgia National Cemetery, Canton, Georgia.
-Active Pallbearers Steve Morrison, Gene Smith, Christopher Oliver, Nicholas Oliver, and Brian Richey.
+Active Pallbearers Steve Morrison, Gene Smith, Christopher Oliver, Nicholas Oliver, Brian Richey, and Larry Cook.
 Visitation Saturday (April 17th) from Noon until 1:00 P.M. at the Funeral Home.

 Earle Rainwater Funeral Home in charge of arrangements for Mrs. Margaret Brindley Christian Groover.

 Friday, March 26, 2021

 Surviving are daughters, Amber (Bobby) Farmer of LaFayette and Veronica (David) Waters of Chatsworth; son, Robert Brandon Headrick of Subligna; sister, Ann (Ronny) Smith of Rome; brother, Jerry (Teresa) Headrick of Summerville; several Grandchildren and three Nephews also survive.

 Memorial service will be held Saturday, April 3rd, at 2:00 P.M. from Graveside in Mills Family Cemetery with Rev. Leonard Crawford officiating.

 Earle Rainwater Funeral Home in charge of arrangements.